1948 Summer Olympics: Organization

 Lord Burghley, a gold medal winner at the 1928 Olympics, member of the International Olympic Committee (IOC), and president of the Amateur Athletics Association was named Chairman of the Organising and Executive Committees.
 The other members of the committees were: Colonel Evan Hunter, General Secretary of the British Olympic Association, and Chief de mission for Great Britain; Lord Aberdare, the other British member of the IOC; Sir Noel Curtis-Bennett; Alderman H.E.
 Fern; E.J.
 Holt; J. Emrys Lloyd, who became the committee's legal advisor; C.B.
 Cowley of the London Press and Advertising; R.B.
 Studdert, managing director of the Army & Navy Stores; A.E.
 Porritt, a member of the IOC for New Zealand who resided in London; S.F.
 Rous, Secretary of The Football Association; and Jack Beresford.

 Olympic pictograms were introduced for the first time.
 There were twenty of them—one for each Olympic sport and three separate pictograms for the arts competition, the opening ceremony and the closing ceremony.
 They were called "Olympic symbols" and intended for use on tickets.
 The background of each pictogram resembled an escutcheon.
 Olympic pictograms appeared again 16 years later, and were used at all subsequent Summer Olympics.

 At the time of the Games, food, petrol and building were still subject to the rationing imposed during the war in Britain; because of this the 1948 Olympics came to be known as the "Austerity Games".
 Athletes were given the same increased rations as dockers and miners, 5,467 calories a day instead of the normal 2,600.
 Building an Olympic Village was deemed too expensive, and athletes were housed in existing accommodation.
 Male competitors stayed at RAF camps in Uxbridge and West Drayton, and an Army camp in Richmond Park; female competitors in London colleges.
 Lord Burghley unfurled the Olympic Flag at the Richmond Park camp at an opening ceremony in July as Minister of Works, Charles Key, declared the camp open.

 These were the first games to be held following the death of Pierre de Coubertin, founder of the International Olympic Committee, in 1937.
 They were also the last to include an arts competition, which took place at the Victoria and Albert Museum.

 Torch relay

-Nicknamed "relay of peace" due to crossing through several countries in Europe to represent their union after the Second World War, the torch relay for these games took place from 17 to 29 July 1948, with a distance of 3160 km and 1,416 torchbearers.
+Nicknamed "relay of peace" due to crossing through several countries in Europe to represent their union after the Second World War, the torch relay for these games took place from 17 to 29 July 1948, over a distance of 3160 km and 1,416 torchbearers.